peterkappelt/Tradfri-FHEM/README.md

    `set Group1 on` will turn all devices in the group on
    `set Group1 off` will turn all devices in the group off `set Group1 dimvalue x` will set all brightnesses of the group to a certain value, where x is between 0 and 254
+* If you like to set the brightness directly in the web-interface, set the attribute webCmd to `dimvalue`
 * You can get additional information about controlling groups in the automatically generated FHEM HTML command reference, under TradfriGroup

 ## What to do, if my FHEM isn't responding anymore?